susanyang17/doc/dev-ref/Key_Event.md

 # Add More Shortcut Keys

-If you want to add more shortcut keys to a ZSS component, remember to append the default shortcut keys:
+If you want to add more shortcut keys to a Keikai component, remember to append the default shortcut keys:

   -